-The Mayor’s Community Safety Awards celebrate innovative Toronto-based senior(s)-led, youth-led and community-led projects that help build safe communities and reduce violence.
+The Mayor’s Community Safety Awards celebrate innovative Toronto-based senior(s)-led, youth-led and resident-led projects that help build safe communities, support wellbeing and reduce violence.

 The project categories are: